knowledgetechnologyuhh/NICO-software/api-doc/Ros/Motion.rst

 rosnico - Motion
 ****************

-The Motion class allows control over the NICO robot by communicating through ROS.
+The Motion class allows control over the NICO motors through ROS.

 To start the interface run: